l05er29/8bit_MP/README.md

 - **Supports Dual Write Ports**: Handles two sets of inputs for reading and writing to registers simultaneously.
 - **Priority Handling for Writes**: Prioritizes the second write operation (writedata_2) if both write requests target the same register.

+## Instruction Decoding and Immediate Data Extraction (Decoder)

+- The **Instruction_splitter** module decodes the two incoming parallel instructions.
+This module identifies the instruction types and breaks them down into their constituent parts for further processing.

+- The **Imm_data** module extracts the immediate data based on the instruction format.
+It supports various instruction formats, including I-type, S-type, and B-type, ensuring that immediate values are correctly parsed and made available for instruction execution.

 ## Control Unit